 Orthognathic surgery is the surgical correction of skeletal abnormalities of the mandible (lower jaw), maxilla (upper jaw) or both.
 The underlying abnormality may be congenital or acquired.
-These abnormalities may be recognized at birth or may not become obvious until the individual grows and develops.
-The abnormalities may be the result of traumatic injuries or secondary to systemic diseases.
-Often, the severity of these deformities necessitates surgical correction in combination with other non-surgical therapies.
+These abnormalities may be recognized at or shortly after birth (congenital anomaly) or may not become obvious apparent until the individual grows and develops.
+The abnormalities may also be the result of traumatic injuries or secondary to systemic diseases.
+The primary goal of treatment is to improve facial form and function by correcting the skeletal abnormality.
+Often, the severity of these deformities abnormalities necessitates surgical correction in combination with other rehabilitative non-surgical therapies.
 (AAOMS, 2020)